Piedmont Virginia Community College logo banner

 • includes firsthand information about their methodologies, data, results, or conclusions.

-Examples of methods section in a primary article
+Red arrow pointing to methods section in a primary article

 Primary sources in the sciences: